inukshuk/edtf.js/README.md

     #-> ['Y1E30', '-8110S2', '{%0401}']

-Note that some grammar rules at levels 1 and 2 may, potentially, generate strings at a lower level (but not higher).
+Note that some grammar rules at levels 1 and 2 may, potentially, generate strings at a lower level (but never higher).

 Finally, at each level you can also limit the generated strings to a given type (you must specify a level for this to work):